Learning Sets with Separating Kernels: Some Perspectives

 \subsection{Connection to Mercer Theorem}

 We start discussing some connections between our analytical characterization of the support of $\rho$ {and Mercer} theorem \cite{mer09}.
-With the notations of Section~\ref{sec:int}, the fact that the family $(f_j)_{j\in J}$ is an orthonormal basis of $P_\rho\hh$, the reproducing property and~\eqref{eq:4} give the relation

-where the series converges absolutely.
+With the notations of Section~\ref{sec:int}, the fact that the family {$(\sqrt{\sigma_j}\phi_j)_{j\in J}$ is an orthonormal basis of $P_\rho\hh$ and the reproducing property give the relation } where the series converges absolutely.
 Note that in this expression the eigenfunctions $\phi_j$ of $L_K$ are defined outside $X_\rho$ through the extension equation~\eqref{eq:outofsample}.
 Restricting \eqref{eq:mercer} to $x,y\in X_\rho$, we obtain